 Connect with your kids by sharing a journal together >>

 Traveling more is a wholesome resolution that every member of the family is sure to enjoy.
 The trips don’t have to be extravagant, break-the-bank treks.
 Think camping, road trips and visiting friends and family in nearby cities or states.

 If you’re not used to simply chatting with your kids, creating a resolution to communicate more (outside of the necessities of the day-to-day) may seem a little silly at first.
 However, the more you start enjoying casual conversation with your family as a whole, the easier it will become.
 Plus, it will bring you closer to your children so that it will be easier to have those tough conversations that are oh-so-necessary throughout the awkward teen years.
 If your kids seem reluctant to open up at first, make the first move by telling them about your day or a special memory that you have from when you were their age.

 Laugh more, argue less

 Probably the most important thing you can do for your family is to enjoy life and avoid arguments.
-Don't sweat the small stuff.
-Create a laid back atmosphere in your household with lots of laughs and love.
-Control your temper and be kind to others, and your children with follow suit.
+Don’t sweat the small stuff.
+Create a laid-back atmosphere in your household with lots of laughs and love.
+Control your temper and be kind to others, and your children will follow suit.
 Reducing confrontations and stress leads to a healthy and happy environment for everyone.

 More about New Year’s resolutions